Organic vs paid CAC: the real numbers, by industry (2026 benchmark report) - Expanse Digital - "ROI-Driven" Performance Marketing Agency ...

 Stage-dependent; paid buys early speed at a premium

-Organic outperforms most in:
+Organic does best in:

 • Education and EdTech, where long decision timelines reward sustained content authority.

-Paid remains critical for:
+Paid is critical for:

 • Lead-gen sectors (insurance, finance) where cost-per-lead economics justify premium bids against high lifetime value.